Captain Rex: Ahsoka

-Rex made his first live action appearance in the Ahsoka episode "Part Five: Shadow Warrior", during flashback sequences in the Clone Wars.
+Rex made his first live action appearance in the Ahsoka episode "Part Five: Shadow Warrior", during the Clone Wars flashback sequences.

 In other media

 Since his introduction in The Clone Wars, Rex has also appeared in comics, novels, and video games of the Star Wars Expanded Universe, also known as Star Wars Legends.

 In March 2016, Filoni supported the former fan theory of Rex being the older member of Han Solo's raiding party, previously known in Legends continuity as Nik Sant, on Endor in Return of the Jedi.
 In August 2017, writer Steven Melching shared concept art for the fourth season of Star Wars Rebels, and it was reported as a confirmation of this theory.
 Melching later clarified that at that time he was not aware if Rex and Sant are the same character, stating that due to the progression of the series, Rex's costume would naturally come to resemble those worn by Rebel Alliance commandos in Return of the Jedi.
 Rebels ultimately did not state whether Rex and Nik Sant are the same character, which Filoni later said was a purposeful decision to allow either possibility, although the animated web series Star Wars Forces of Destiny would ultimately display Rex in place of Sant in that series' animation style.

+Rex makes an appearance in the turn-based tactics game Star Wars Zero Company.
+He contacts the titular mercenary group's leader Hawks one year after the formation of the Empire offering to remove Zero Company member and clone trooper Trick's inhibitor chip.
+While Trick is sent to Ord Mantell to have his chip surgically removed by the Bad Batch, the group assists Rex with sabotaging Imperial black sites as well as rescuing clones sympathetic to his underground network and aiding the local resistance on Umbara.
+After Trick is freed from his chip and rejoins the group, Zero Company assists Rex again in sabotaging another black site where they learn that Umbarans were captured and experimented on as part of Project Blackstaff, led by clone CT-4646 in pursuit of a more effective inhibitor chip designed to strip clones entirely of their free will, while also revealing that his own chip was removed.
+Trick executes him out of disgust and the realization that CT-4646's actions was entirely of his own accord, while Rex continues to aid Zero Company by directing freed clone troopers to the group as potential recruits.